 About

 Chemoinformatics has a rich ecosystem with established libraries like RDKit, CDK and Open Babel, but I believe there’s still a lot of room for innovation.
-I’m particularly interested in how modern programming practices and languages can breathe new life into this field.
-From efficient file format converters to SMILES parsers and visualization tools, I enjoy exploring how software can help push chemical research forward.
+I’m particularly interested in how modern programming practices and languages can help take the field forward.

 Rust has become my language of choice for these kinds of projects.
 Its strong type system, memory safety, and performance make it ideal for building reliable scientific software.